 - Dental Care:

-- Matches or a Lighter: If you’ve earned your Fireman chip, you should always carry some form of firestarter, such as a lighter or matches.
+- Flint&Steel, Matches, or a Lighter: If you’ve earned your Firem’n Chit, you should always carry some form of firestarter, such as flint&steel, a lighter or matches.
 When camping, your patrol will often need to light fires.
-Be the scout who’s prepared their fire starter beforehand.
+Be the scout who’s prepared with their fire starter, beforehand!

-- Tinder for Firestarter: I’d recommend packing dryer lint or old newspapers in the same bag as your fire starter.
-When I was a scout, by using either of these materials to spark a flame, we were even able to light campfires in the wind or rain.
+- Tinder or Firestarter: I’d recommend packing dryer lint or old newspapers in the same bag as your fire starter.
+When I was a scout, by using either of these materials to spark a flame, we were even able to light campfires in the wind or rain!
+You can also use special fire-starter bundles, that work even better than lint or newspaper.

-- A Compass and Map: Although I barely used it, I always kept a small compass in my camping backpack.
+- A Compass and Map: Although I rarely ever needed to use it, I always kept a small compass in my camping backpack.
 If you have a map, a compass can help you to accurately navigate the area.
-You can also complete rank requirements using your compass.
+Plus, you can also complete quite a few rank requirements using your compass!

-- A pillow: Getting a comfortable pillow can really improve your camping experience!
+- A Light Camp Pillow: Getting a comfortable pillow can really improve your camping experience!
 If you’re short on backpack space, don’t worry.
-You can create a makeshift pillow by bunching up your towel, or some clean clothes, and placing that inside a plastic bag.
+You can create a makeshift pillow by bunching up your towel, or some clean clothes, and resting your head on that.
 Sweet dreams!

 - Extra Trash Bags: I’d highly recommend packing at least 3 extra-large trash bags for any camp that you attend.
 Trash bags are great for quickly waterproofing your belongings or storing dirty clothes.
-They also take up very little space and also weigh almost nothing, so throw a few trash bags into your camping backpack when you have the chance.
+They also take up very little space and also weigh almost nothing, so pack a few trash bags in your camping backpack when you have the chance.

 Now onto the extras!
 Below are my favorite optional items to bring to camp.
 Some are useful, while others create fun activities that your troop can participate in together.
 Check out my list to see if there’s anything else you might want to pack.